 Understanding how the brain works and its influence on personal and group dynamics, behavior, motivation, and success can help you be a more successful leader in the workplace and in your life.
 You can lead with a brain-friendly approach if you remember to minimize threats and maximize rewards.
 Leaders who understand the brain’s way of responding can more effectively engage their employees’ top talents, support collaborative teams, and create environments that foster productive change.

 Our Brains See Work as a Social Group

 Although a job is basically an economic transaction, where people exchange their time and labor for financial compensation, the brain experiences the workplace as a social system.
 The human brain is a social organ.
 Its physiological and neurological reactions are directly and profoundly shaped by social interaction.

-People who feel betrayed or unrecognized at work, for example, when they are reprimanded by their leader, left “out-of-the-loop,” or forced to take a pay cut, experience it as a threat in their brains.
+People who feel betrayed or unrecognized at work, for example, when they are reprimanded, left “out-of-the-loop,” or forced to take a pay cut, experience it as a threat in their brains.
 Most people who work in companies learn to rationalize and subdue their brains’ natural reactions, but they also simultaneously learn to limit their commitment and engagement.
 They may become purely transactional employees, reluctant to give more of themselves, unmotivated, and unhappy.

 To the Brain, It’s All About Threat or Reward